Michigan

 However, due to the unforeseen circumstances caused by the coronavirus, online sports betting did not become available in MI until January 2021.
 Not only did online sports betting finally launch in January 2021, but Michigan residents were rewarded for waiting with some of the biggest online operators on the market.
 Right off the bat, BetMGM, BetRivers, FanDuel, DraftKings, and more were available to download or access on their web platforms.

 As the sports betting scene in Michigan has grown, so has the number of operators.
-As of 2025, there are currently 11 online sportsbooks available, with the potential for more shops to open and close as the year progresses.
+As of 2026, there are currently 11 online sportsbooks available, with the potential for more shops to open and close as the year progresses.

 To obtain access to the Michigan market, these mobile operators needed to partner with one of the many retail casinos across the state.
 Additionally, a few of these operators have partnered with the state's professional sports teams.
-For example, WynnBet is the official sports betting partner of the Detroit Lions.
+For example, WynnBet was the official sports betting partner of the Detroit Lions.

-All legal MI sports betting apps in 2025 (from newest to oldest):
+All legal MI sports betting apps in 2026 (from newest to oldest):

 Sportsbook app